 - The average U.S. farm produces enough food to feed about 166 people annually.
 During the 1980s, it was 110 people.

 - Iowa also scores big when it comes to growing renewable energy, such as renewable fuels, biomass and wind energy.
 We're doing our part to reduce the nation's dependence on foreign oil by leading the nation in ethanol and biodiesel production.
 Iowa also generates more than one-third of its energy from wind, tied for best in the nation!

-- Iowans are big fans of meat!
-According to the Iowa Farm Bureau Food and Farm Index® (conducted by Harris Poll), 96% of Iowa grocery shoppers say their households eat it at least weekly!
+- Iowans are big fans of meat and poultry!
+According to the Iowa Farm Bureau Food and Farm Index® (conducted by Harris Poll), 97% of Iowa grocery shoppers say their households eat it at least weekly!

 - Iowa leads the nation in corn production, but most of the corn you see growing all across Iowa isn't sweet corn!
-More than 13 million acres of corn are grown in Iowa annually, and while most of that corn is used for livestock feed and renewable energy, once it's processed, it's used for many, many other things.
+Roughly 13 million acres of corn are grown in Iowa annually, and while most of that corn is used for livestock feed and renewable energy, once it's processed, it's used for many, many other things.

 - Corn is a real "team player."
 Did you know that 4,000 items in a typical grocery store include corn?
 Even shampoo, toothpaste, crayons, and paper include corn.

 - Corn starch helps serve as a binding agent in aspirin and may also be used to coat the tablet, making it easier to swallow.

 - Iowa ranks second in the nation in soybean production.
 There are roughly 10 million acres of soybeans grown in Iowa annually, and nearly all are processed for their oil and protein and fed to livestock.
 Soybeans are also processed into food for people.
 They're used as vegetable oil, baked into breads, or even made into tofu.

 - Large-scale soybean cultivation did not start in the U.S. until around World War II.
 Today, the Midwest produces about one-third of the world's supply of soybeans.

 - One acre of soybeans can produce 82,368 crayons.